 Recognizing that some persons with disabilities require the use of assistive devices in order to access services, Patient Ombudsman will work with these individuals in using their assistive devices to obtain, use or benefit from its services.

-In addition to email and telephone service, Patient Ombudsman offers TTY service to enable persons with disabilities to access its services.
 Further, Patient Ombudsman maintains an accessible website that has been reviewed professionally to ensure it is compliant.
 If necessary, alternate service methods will also be made available to accommodate individual needs.

 Patient Ombudsman recognizes that some persons with disabilities may require the use of a guide dog or other service animal in order to access services.
 Individuals accompanied by a guide dog or other service animal are welcome to enter the Patient Ombudsman premises and to keep the animal with them, unless the animal is otherwise excluded by law from the premises.